cHunter789/ffmpeg-decklink/README.md

 - `FORMAT` - The ingest video format you're being sent into the capture card.
 You can find out what the code is below or by running `./scripts/format.sh`
 - `INPUT_TYPE` - Which input you're using.
 That's either `hdmi` or `sdi`
 - `OUTPUT` - Where you want to save.
 If you have the `/media` volume mapped to your host machine, save it there.
 For example `/media/output.mp4`
+- `DURATION` - Optional: how long you want to record for in seconds.
 - `RTMP_URL` - The full url including stream key for where you want to send the ingested video.

 ## Examples